vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 ### Personalize it

 The current site copy is cheerful, but a little too generic.
-This text lives inside of the generic layout file.
+This text lives inside of the application layout file.

 Let's update it, open `src/views/layout.js`